 The Formspree CLI offers a workflow for building and deploying forms that works nicely with modern JavaScript tools like npm and React.
 Forms can be deployed automatically using CI/CD tools or platforms like Github, Vercel and Netlify.

-Suppose you want to add a newsletter sign-up form to your website using the Formspree CLI.
 The first step is to create a new CLI project in the Formspree dashboard.
-You'll see a Project ID and a Deploy Key.
+Once created, you'll see a Project ID and a Deploy Key in the Settings of your Project:

 Next, you can use our React library to connect your new project to your front-end app.
-To do that import a FormspreeProvider
+First install the react library using npm or yarn.

 and put it near the top of your component hierarchy, wrapping your forms.
 Supply the FormspreeProvider

-For example, if you are using Next.js, here's what your top-level _app.js
+For example, if you are using Next.js, here's what a top-level _app.js

 file might look like: